 Training and Required Activities:

-You must be available for the mentor/peer training on August 6, 2020, as well as the
+You must be available for the mentor training, as well as the

 the potential to continue through the full academic year for required check-in classes and activities